Xyvir/Qharbox/README.md

 Qharbox rejects the traditional "toolbox" approach of switching between separate tools.
 Instead, interaction is multi-modal and based on intuitive mouse actions:

-* **Left-Click is Always Draw:** Clicking and dragging with the left mouse button always creates a new pen-stroke (with shape detection and intelligent snapping).
+* **Left-Click is Always Draw (with Shape Recognition):** Clicking and dragging with the left mouse button always draws a freeform path.
+The system has a "weak" shape detection algorithm; if your stroke closely resembles a rectangle, ellipse, or straight line, it will be automatically converted to the corresponding clean SVG primitive upon release.

-* **Right-Click is Always Select:** A single right-click always selects an object or text.
+* **Right-Click is Always Select & Transform:** A single right-click always selects an object or text.
+When a shape is selected, classic transformation handles appear, allowing it to be moved, resized, and **rotated**.
+The system intentionally avoids complex tool modes (like skewing) to maintain simplicity.
 Right-clicking and dragging creates a selection box.

+* **Simple GUI, Deep Customization:** The Qharbox UI is intentionally minimalist.
+It exposes only the most essential controls, like a simple toggle for opaque/transparent fills.
+Advanced customizations—such as specific line thicknesses, precise opacity levels, or custom hex color codes—are handled by directly editing the attributes in the `qx-markups` code block.

 * **Implicit Node & Layer Management:** Qharbox has light markup in mind.
 Z-position is handled in-editor by "last-selected-on-top," while the SVG block's top-to-bottom order provides manual control.

-* **Slash Command Palettes:** Pressing `/` opens a temporary command palette to quickly create, insert, or re-instance complex shapes.
+* **Slash Command Palettes for Insertion:** Pressing `/` opens a temporary command palette to quickly insert or re-instance complex shapes.
+Selecting a shape activates a "ghost" preview that follows the cursor, allowing the user to position it before clicking to insert.

-* **Undo is Erase:** No dedicated erase function; either undo or delete the underlying anchor to remove markups.
+* **Undo is Erase:** There is no dedicated erase function.
+To remove markups, the user can either use the standard undo command (`Ctrl/Cmd + Z`) or delete the underlying text anchor.

-This design keeps the user in a creative flow state, removing the friction of constantly switching between modes.
+This design keeps the user in a creative flow state, removing the friction of constantly switching between modes or fiddling with unimportant minutia.

 ---
 ## Core Philosophy 2: Text-Based Anchoring & Graceful Degradation